deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *Hey Ava,*

 *Im sorry Ive not written you since last week.
 I did get your letter and I hope you know Id have written back if I could Ive just been too thrashed to even pick up a pen.
 Really the PT here is that hard.
-Im talking 20 solid hours of calisthenics…when there feeling kind.
+Im talking 20 solid hours of calisthenics...when there feeling kind.
 I swear Im not exaggerating.*

 *Getting a reward today though—a good long letter session a whole hour!
-Everyone else is calling home or whatever but for me…wow just getting some quiet time to sit and think and write to you is like I never imagined Id think something so simple was such a big deal.
+Everyone else is calling home or whatever but for me...wow just getting some quiet time to sit and think and write to you is like I never imagined Id think something so simple was such a big deal.
 I spent half of it just sitting and thinking and getting my head sorted out.*

 *You know I said in one of my letters from basic that I kind of enjoy being shouted at now?
 Well that's still true its hard to explain but if Im being shouted at then its kind of a compliment because the MTL knows I can do better and hes telling me so.
 I mean actual words of encouragement are nice too dont get me wrong but I can see now that it wouldnt get anybody through this.*

 *There training us for the very worst you know?
 They want to be able to send us into anything and have us be strong enough that if we fail it was never possible in the first place.
 And theres no way to do that except the way they do it.
 Theyve been doing it for years they know what theyre doing here and I know that I can make it through this.*

-*So yeah I hurt basically all the time Im tired basically all the time Im so wired that just getting a whole HOUR of quiet time feels like the biggest luxury in the world…but dont be sad for me baby because underneath it all I think Im actually kind of enjoying myself.*
+*So yeah I hurt basically all the time Im tired basically all the time Im so wired that just getting a whole HOUR of quiet time feels like the biggest luxury in the world...but dont be sad for me baby because underneath it all I think Im actually kind of enjoying myself.*

-*If that sounds weird…maybe it is I dont know?*
+*If that sounds weird...maybe it is I dont know?*

 *I still struggle to eat enough.
 There giving me like 10000 calories a day or something insane like that thats a heck of a lot of food and with me not being a big guy some days its almost harder to get all of that food to fit in my belly than it is to do the actual PT.*